helmoski/cycle-selection-driver/README.md

 #### Methods

-`.selections()`
+`.selections(selector)`

-Returns a stream of `Selection` objects.
-The current `Selection` will be emitted each time the [`selectionchange`](https://developer.mozilla.org/en-US/docs/Web/Events/selectionchange) event is fired.
+Returns a stream of `ISelectionRange` objects which represent the current user selection.
+The stream will emit each time the [`selectionchange`](https://developer.mozilla.org/en-US/docs/Web/Events/selectionchange) event is fired and the selection matches the specified selector. `null` will be emitted when the selection changes to no longer match the specified selector.

+##### Arguments

+`selector`

+A string that allows you to filter the selections to a specific element and its descendants.
+Selections that occur in an element that doesn't match the selector will be ignored.
+The selector should be a valid css selector string.

+##### Returns

+`ISelectionRange` for selection change events that match the specified selector; else, `null`.

-### `Selection`
+### `ISelectionRange`

-A [`Selection`](https://developer.mozilla.org/en-US/docs/Web/API/Selection) object representing the range of text selected by the user or the current position of the caret.
+A range of text selected by the user or the current position of the caret.

-It is recommended that you avoid using the mutational methods of the `Selection` object because doing so would constitute as a side effect.
-To update the selection, use the driver `sink$`.

-### `IRange`

-An object representing a [`Range`](https://developer.mozilla.org/en-US/docs/Web/API/Range); albeit, with a slight difference: The offset in `IRange` represents characters; whereas, the offset in a `Range` can represent characters or nodes depending on the type of node.

-### Properties
+#### Properties

+* `anchorNode` - The node where the user began their selection
+* `anchorOffset` - Character offset relative to the `anchorNode` where the user began their selection
+* `endElement` - Element where the selection ends (matches or comes after the `startElement`)
+* `endOffset` - Character offset relative to the `endElement` where the selection ends (matches or comes after the `startOffset`)
-`startNode` - The node that the start of the range is in
+* `focusNode` - The node where the user finished their selection
+* `focusOffset` - Character offset relative to the `focusNode` where the user finished their selection
+* `startElement` - Element where the selection starts (matches or comes before the `endElement`)

-`startOffset` - The character offset of the start of the range within the start node
+* `startOffset` - Character offset relative to the `startElement` where the selection starts (matches or comes before the `endOffset`)
+* `text` - Selected text

+### `ITargetSelectionRange`

+An object representing a range of text to be selected.

+#### Properties

-`endNode` - The node that the end of the range is in
+* `endNode` - Node or css selector matching the node where the selection should end

-`endOffset` The character offset of the end of the range within the end node.
+* `endOffset` - Character offset of the end of the selection range relative to the `endNode`.
+* `startNode` - Node or css selector matching the node where the selection should start
+* `startOffset` - Character offset of the start of the selection range relative to the `startNode`
 ---

 Find other Cycle.js libraries and resources at [Awesome Cycle.js](https://github.com/cyclejs-community/awesome-cyclejs)